 Moonstones and Guard stones that can be seen almost everywhere and look similar binding the city with an invisible thread.

 There are many big and small museums in Anuradhapura.
 You can visit them with the same ticket however no photography is allowed anywhere.
-Most of them have excavated sculptures on display and sometimes in open air.
+Most of them have excavated sculptures on display and sometimes in the open air.
 What I found interesting was the ample inscriptions in every museum.

 Isurumuniya Rock Temple

 Isurumuniya is a rock temple located on the outskirts of Anuradhapura.
 Two lovely lotus ponds greet at the entrance of the temple.
 Two rocks erupt out of the otherwise plain surroundings.
-A lovely man made pond surrounds the rock that in turn is surrounded by the well-manicured gardens.
+A lovely man-made pond surrounds the rock that in turn is surrounded by the well-manicured gardens.

 One rock has a small Buddha temple and the other one you have to climb through a series of steps and a small bridge.
 On top of the rock are the footprints of Buddha.
 However, it is the beautiful view of the Sri Lankan landscape that you get from the top.
 You see the fields with the backdrop of hills.
 Close to the rock you see lotus ponds and gardens.